Harvard-MolSys-Lab/dynamic-workbench/help/nodal.md

 -	Sequences can be designed using sequence designers

 DyNAMiC actually uses a [JSON](http://json.org/)-based input format, called [DyNAML](dynaml).
 You can enter DyNAML directly using the DyNAML editor application, or you can design custom DyNAML motifs from within workbench.
-The DyNAML language is described in [this whitepaper](/etc/papers/nodal.pdf).
+The DyNAML language, as well as the Nodal compiler, is described in [this whitepaper](/etc/papers/nodal.pdf).

 How to design a nodal system
 ----------------------------